intel/rohd-hcl/confapp/README.md

 # ROHD-HCL Flutter Configuration App

-This is a beta web app that allows RTL generation (system verilog) based on the specific configuration.
+This is a web app that allows RTL generation (SystemVerilog) based on the specific configuration.

 ## Widget Tree